 Featured in numerous media, including Architectural Digest, The New York Times, House Beautiful, Vogue, Luxe, Harper’s Bazaar, HGTV Magazine, Open House New York, and Domino, Ashley is highly regarded with the industry.
 In 2014, she was named a “Next Wave Designer” by House Beautiful and in 2017, a Rising Star by the New York chapter of International Furnishings and Design Association (IDFA).

-When Ashley isn’t applying her talent to client projects, she spends time at her recently renovated, Upstate New York home, originally built in 1864.
+When Ashley isn’t applying her talent to client projects, she spends time at her recently restored, Upstate New York home, originally built in 1864.
 Drawn to the house because of its age and architecture, Ashley saw the opportunity to mix her generational, family heirlooms with modern design, applying the same principals she uses with clients.

 Ashley and her husband, Jeff, split their time between Upstate New York and Manhattan with their Brussels Griffon, Madie, in toe.